moneybutton/bsv/README.md

 unless there is a good reason to do something different.
 To access the result of an instance method, you must access the object property(s) that it modifies.

-YoursBitcoin is still being developed and does not yet support downloading the blockchain.
+Yours Bitcoin is still being developed and does not yet support downloading the blockchain.

 Environment Variables